-Little progress was made in Europe during the 'dark ages', but a significant advance arose in India (450 CE): modern positional, zero-based decimal arithmetic - the "Indo-Arabic" system [5].
+Little progress was made in Europe during the 'dark ages', but a significant advance arose in India (450 CE): modern positional, zero-based decimal arithmetic-the "Indo-Arabic" system.
 This greatly enhanced arithmetic in general, and computing π in particular.
 The Indo-Arabic system arrived with the Moors in Europe around 1000 CE.
-Resistance ranged from accountants who feared losing their livelihood to clerics who saw the system as 'diabolical' - they incorrectly assumed its origin was Islamic.
+Resistance ranged from accountants who feared losing their livelihood to clerics who saw the system as 'diabolical'-they incorrectly assumed its origin was Islamic.
 European commerce resisted into the 18th century, and even in scientific circles usage was limited until the 17th century.
+This is, of course a greatly simplified version of extraordinary events, for a recent article on the matter see [6].